Repulsively Bound Hadrons in a $\mathbb{Z}_2$ Lattice Gauge Theory

-In this paper, we simulate the dynamics of a $\mathbb{Z}_2$ lattice gauge theory in $1+1$D and observe the phenomena of repulsive bound states.
+In this paper, we simulate the dynamics of a $\mathbb{Z}_2$ LGT in $1+1$D and observe the phenomena of repulsive bound states of two mesons.
 These are exotic physical states that arise as a result of repulsion as opposed to attraction.
-They have been observed to arise in lattice models where there is an absence of dissipation to a continuum \cite{Winkler_2006}.
+They have been observed to arise in lattice models where there is an absence of dissipation to a lower-energy continuum \cite{Winkler_2006}.
 They have also been observed in spin chains with staggered fields \cite{Rep_bound1}.
-In our work, we show that even in the presence of a low-energy continuum of states, if we initialize our system in a higher-energy state that is gapped out from the continuum bandwidth, we observe very minimal dissociation.
-This leaves the high-energy initial state repulsively bound.
-These states have not been observed in gauge theories, and in general are not expected to be stable in continuum gauge theories as decay channels with finite bandwidth usually do not exist.
+In our work, we show that even in the presence of a low-energy continuum of two-meson states, if we initialize our system in simple higher-energy states with average energy above the continuum, a finite fraction of the excitation remains stable, never dissociating.
+We argue that this is due to formation of a repulsively bound state stabilized by quantum fluctuations of gauge fields.
+These states have not been observed in gauge theories, and in general are not expected to be stable in continuum gauge theories since the continuum is unbounded from above.
 We note that these bound states are different from the ones observed due to additional long-range interactions among particles~\cite{hadron1,hadron2}.
-The $\mathbb{Z}_2$ lattice gauge theory that we study can be realized in experiments and one can, for the first time, observe repulsive bound states in a gauge theory.
+The $\mathbb{Z}_2$ lattice gauge theory that we study can be realized in experiments where one can, for the first time, observe repulsive bound states in a gauge theory.

-\textbf{\textit{Model.---}}We consider a particle non-conserving $\mathbb{Z}_2$ lattice gauge theory in which hard-core bosons are coupled to spin-1/2 gauge fields governed by the Hamiltonian
+\textbf{\textit{Model.---}}We consider a particle non-conserving $\mathbb{Z}_2$ lattice gauge theory in which hard-core bosons are coupled to spin-1/2 gauge fields, governed by the Hamiltonian

 Here, $\hat{b}_i$ ($\hat{b}_i^{\dagger}$) annihilates (creates) a boson at site $i$ and $\hat{\sigma}_{i,i+1}^{\mu}$ ($\mu = x,y,z$) is the Pauli spin-1/2 operator acting on the link between sites $i$ and $i+1$.
-The parameter $J$ controls single-particle hopping accompanied by a gauge spin-flip on the traversed link, $h$ is the electric field term, $K$ governs boson pair creation and annihilation processes and $m$ denotes the particle mass.
+The parameter $J$ controls single-particle hopping accompanied by a gauge spin-flip on the traversed link, $h$ is the electric field term, $K$ governs boson pair creation and annihilation processes, and $m$ denotes the particle rest mass.